manizn1382/for-fun/README.md

-# for-fun
-model test on breast_cancer dataset
+# test recall_score,precision and accuracy on breast_cancer